UoB-COMSM0110/2024-group-5/README.md

   - `Map` creates moveable map objects.
   - `Panel` displays scores and statistics.
   - `Obstacle` checks for player collisions.
-+ `MoveObject` and `FixedObject` - these are two main base classes for all objects within the game and allow for the distinction to be made between moveable and static entities.
++ `MoveObject` and `FixedObject` - the two main base classes for all objects within the game and allow for the distinction between moveable and static entities.

 Importantly, the creation of the class diagram itself provided clarity on the architecture.
 Creating the diagram involved thinking about multiplicity in class relationships, as well as inheritance and polymorphism, which allowed us to streamline our ideas.
 In addition to this, the diagram served as an effective communication tool amongst our team and facilitated a shared understanding of the game’s overall design and structure [^14], so everyone knew how the system worked.

-Using the class diagram provided a clear and organised visual representation of the game’s architecture, making very complex relationships between classes more understandable.
+The class diagram provided a clear and organised visual representation of the game’s architecture, making complex inter-class relationships more understandable.
 This proved invaluable when it came to development.
 Most notably, the diagram acted as a blueprint for the development process, guiding how we implemented our classes, their methods, and cross-class interactions.

-The structure lent itself easily to modification, by identifying the core classes like `MovedObject` and `FixedObject` early, we were able establish base functionality and extend that into more specialised classes with specific responsibilities and designs.
-The addition and removal of elements such as  weapons became easy to do without a significant overhaul of the system due to the way each class was designed.
+The structure lent itself easily to modification, by identifying the core classes like `MovedObject` and `FixedObject` early, we established base functionality and extended that into specialised classes with specific responsibilities and designs.
+The addition and removal of elements such as  weapons became easy to do without a significant overhaul of the system due to how each class was designed.

-An example of the flexibility of the architecture lies in the `Enemy` system.
+An example of the architecture's flexibility lies in the `Enemy` system.
 When we first played the game, we found there was a lot of screen clutter because of the number of different enemies.
-The use of an `Enemy` subclass, where special enemy types can inherit from, allowed us to remove unnecessary classes without affecting the other enemy types.
+Using an `Enemy` subclass, from which special enemy types can inherit, allowed us to remove unnecessary classes without affecting the other enemy types.

 A big challenge design was to balance the need for a comprehensive design (capturing all the necessary details of the game’s classes) with simplicity.
 By designing our classes in a way where we specify a broad subclass (like `MoveObject`), and extend it further from there, we were able to create something interpretable by all members.